TLPcoder/1024/README.md

         this.generateRandom();
         this.generateRandom();
         this.value();
-        this.addListener(); // adds event listeners to arrow keys and but }
+        this.addListener(); // adds event listeners to arrow keys and buttons for mobile }
 ```